 Our current health care system is broken.
 Many Americans feel that they are one medical emergency or diagnosis away from financial ruin.
 I believe systematic change is necessary, which is why I support moving to a universal, or hybrid universal health care system.
-While we fight for change, I have a great deal of concern for thousands of people who are losing their health insurance because of current events in Washington.
+While we fight for change, I have a great deal of concern for people who are losing their health insurance because of current events in Washington.
+Many Nebraskans are under-insured.
 I do not support cuts to Medicare and Medicaid.
 The consumer protections in the Affordable Care Act must be available to all Americans.
 New legislation must include these protections.

 There are simple solutions that can help Americans, right now, while we work toward systematic change.
 The first step toward universal coverage is offering all Americans, and small businesses, the chance to buy into a public health insurance plan through Medicare.